strongbrewio/strongbrewio.github.io/_posts/2018-01-15-display-a-component-based-on-role.md

 ---
 At some moment in time, almost every application will have certain parts that need to be restricted to users with the proper roles.
 When we need to protect a certain route from unauthorized access, Angular provides us with a guard.

 But what if it's only a single component that cannot be rendered when the user does not have the proper role?
 Angular does not provide something out of the box for this.
-Luckily this is something we can pretty easily implement using directives.
+Luckily this is something we can easily implement using directives.

 <iframe src="https://player.vimeo.com/video/251380600" width="640" height="360" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>